Henry Nuttall

 Henry Nuttall (6 February 1855 – 8 October 1945) was an English professional cricketer who played 14 first-class cricket matches for Kent County Cricket Club between 1889 and 1894.
 Nuttall played as a wicket-keeper.

 Nuttall was born at Crayford in Kent in 1855.
 He made his first-class debut for Kent against Yorkshire in 1889 at Mote Park.
-He went on to make a total of 14 first-class appearances for he county side, his final match coming in May 1894 against MCC.
+He went on to make a total of 14 appearances for them, his final match coming in May 1894 against Marylebone Cricket Club (MCC).

 Nuttall died at Bedgebury Cross in Kent in October 1945 aged 90.